Haunted Kansas title

 2. Ellis Railroad Museum, Ellis

 The Ellis Railroad Museum contains four rooms of railroad memorabilia, including an outstanding model railroad, on its first floor.
 Its upper floor houses more than 1,200 dolls.
-If all those dolls aren’t creepy enough, the museum also has a house ghost.
+If all those dolls aren’t creepy enough, the museum also has a house ghost, Earl Perkins.

 The officers who held the cell key were trapped and could not rescue Perkins.
 Other rescuers could do nothing.
 His only relative, a sister in Iowa, refused to accept his body.